Korean Studies PhD

 Find out more about our language requirements:

-For entry in September 2023 and January 2024, we are delighted to offer one student paying home (Scotland/UK) rates a scholarship covering full tuition fees for three years of study.
+For entry in September 2024 or January 2025, we are delighted to offer one student paying home (Scotland/UK) rates a scholarship covering full tuition fees for three years of PhD study.

 We also have scholarships for up to four students covering up to £3,000 of tuition fees in their first year of study – home and international/EU rates.